Robotics and Autonomous Systems PhD

 Our PhD in Robotics and Autonomous Systems will give you the knowledge, skills and expertise needed for a career in engineering, research or academia.
 You’ll be intellectually challenged, develop research and management skills, and become an expert in your chosen field of study.

 It normally takes around three years to complete a full-time PhD.
 You will be assigned a minimum of two supervisors, who will guide you through your studies.
 You will learn how to conduct literature reviews, develop your ideas, and verify them with experiments, and collaborate and perform interdisciplinary research.
-Over time, we will develop your skills and transform you into an independent researcher.
+You will develop your skills over time to become an independent researcher.

 Your final assessment will be based on the presentation of your research in a written thesis, which will be discussed in a viva examination with at least two examiners.
 You have the option of preparing your thesis as a monograph (one large volume in chapter form) or in publication format (including chapters written for publication), subject to the approval of your supervisors.